codophilic/LearnSpringBoot/SpringBoot Security - III.md

 - As a next step, the client also has to prove its identity by sharing its client secret.
 So that's why as part of the step five, what is going to happen is the client application, it is going to send a request saying that, here are my client credentials.
 When you say client credentials, it will be **client_id** and **client_secret**.
 So both of them we can together call them as **client credentials**.
 Along with the client credentials, it should also send the same Authorization Code that it has received as part of step four.
 - So by providing all these details, **it is going to request the auth server to issue an access token**.
 If all the details are valid, as part of the step six, the Auth Server, it is going to issue an access token to the client application.
 By the time the step six is completed, now the client application has the access token.
 So now using this access token, it is going to call the Resource Server saying that I want to access so-and-so end user resources, and we know resource server won't be giving the client if its ask directly, that's why the client worked with the Auth server and got an access token, and this is the access token for your reference.
 So that is what is going to happen as part of step seven.
 - So inside the step eight, the Resource Server is going to validate if the access token is valid or not.
 If the access token is valid, it is going to send the actual resources requested by the client application as a response.
 So these resource detail will eventually display to the end user.
 So this is how the authorization code grant type flow works.
-- But how my Resource Server is going to validate the access token is issued by the Auth Server? this token can be issue by any other server right? there is no direct communication between resource and auth server? it is done using **JWT Token**.
+- But how the Resource Server is going to validate the access token is issued by the Auth Server? this token can be issue by any other server right? there is no direct communication between resource and auth server? it is done using **JWT Token**.
 Inside the JWT tokens, there is a digital signature concept.
 Using the digital signature concept, one can validate if the token is valid or not by them self without the need of reaching out to the token-issuing component.
 - Okay but the client may have other products or pages , now how auth server will which of its pages does the user needs to be landed up? the answer is based on the request format that Client application is going to send to the Auth Server.

 ![alt text](image-12.png)